KateRogers/okfestival-public-report/pages/what-you-did/financial-aid.md

         -
           file: Subhajit_Ganguly.jpg
           alt: Subhajit Ganguly
-    caption_header: Financial Aid
+    caption_header: International Participants
-    caption: We spoke with Anne from Kenya and Subhajit from India who were able to attend OKFestival thanks to the Financial Aid programme.
+    caption: Through our financial aid programme we were able cover vast distances and bring together the global open knowledge movement.
+We spoke with Anne Muigai (Open Institute) from Kenya and Subhajit Ganguly (Open Knowledge Ambassador) from India who were able to attend OKFestival thanks to the Financial Aid programme.
 Here is what they said about their take aways from the festival.

 ---

-## Financial Aid
+## International Participants and The Financial Aid Programme

 <span class="summary">We spoke with Anne from Kenya and Subhajit from India who were able to attend OKFestival thanks to the Financial Aid programme.
 Here is what they said about their take aways from the festival.</span>